 Observing the Trends

-The post-COVID phase has shown a slow but steady increase in the average number of calls, as the real estate sector begins to recover from the impacts of the pandemic.
-However, the data reveals that the maximum average number of calls were recorded at 27, around 10:00 AM.
-This gradually decreases to 16 at around 3:00 PM, reflecting the repercussions of the widespread shift to remote work.
-This trend is further indicative of the slow recovery that the economy is undergoing.
-The analysis suggests that this delayed recovery is the result of a combination of government regulations and rising property prices, which have led to decreased purchasing power among consumers facing job loss and pay cuts.
-As a result, the propensity to purchase or rent property has declined.
+The post-COVID phase depicts a gradual incline in the average calls as the real estate is slowly finding its feet after getting a hit by the pandemic.
+However the maximum average number of calls are recorded at 27 at around 10:00 a.m.
+This further declines to 16 at around 3:00 p.m.
+This period depicts the work from home scenario repurcussions.
+It also pertains to the slow recovery that the economy is going through.
+Observing the trend, its evident that this delayed recovery is the result of government regulations alongwith the hike in property prices.
+As consumers experience job loss and pay cuts, the propensity to purchase or rent property has decreased.

 Fig. 1 (left): Average incoming calls from customers received by our top real estate clients during Jan-Feb-Mar Quarter (pre-COVID)